soldelv/MAFAO_Web_TestAutomation/README.md

-# MAFAO_iOS_TestAutomation
+# MAFAO_TestAutomation

 ## Project Overview
-Test Automation Framework for MAFAO Mobile APP with Appium, Java, JUnit and Maven, BDD with Cucumber and Page Object Model design pattern
+Test Automation Framework for MAFAO Mobile and WEB Applications with Appium, Java, JUnit and Maven, BDD with Cucumber and Page Object Model design pattern
 Reusable templates and structure

 ## Tech Stack